 Naturopathic Therapies to Help Detox Your Lymphatic System

 - Strong Probiotics.
 These help to dissolve and purge pathogens from the gut to the liver, kidney, liver and skin.
-This strain is esepcially effective for retroviruses.
+This strain is especially effective for retroviruses.

 - Strong Digestive Enzymes.
 These help break down food as well as pathogens systemically, which in turn helps take the burden off your body.

 - *Coffee Enemas.
-Best Bags and best Enema Coffee.
-Article on how to do them. *Hands down – one of the best therapies to reduce whole body burden.
+Read all the details and instructions here. *Hands down – one of the best therapies to reduce whole body burden.
 Coffee enemas boost glutathione s-transferase by up to 700%, which is one of the body's master antioxidants and is involved in different phases of detoxification.
 Hold the enema for 15 minutes for the coffee to be absorbed through the hemorrhoidal vein to reach the liver.
-(Any enema will be beneficial, it doesn't have to be coffee, acv, warm water, probiotic, etc..)
+(Any enema will be beneficial, it doesn't have to be coffee, it can also be acv, warm water, probiotic, etc..)

 - Dry skin brushing.
 I love this!
 It helps detoxify by increasing blood circulation and promoting lymph flow/drainage.
 Dry brushing unclogs pores in the exfoliation process.
 It also stimulates your nervous system, which can make you feel invigorated afterward, alive!
 Brush up from the feet to the chest, particularly your left chest, because that’s where your thoracic duct is, which is what drains all the lymphatics into your blood system.